togglebit/CANFDuino/README.md

 Step 1. - Download the CANFDuino folder zipped in this reporsitory.

 Step 2. - Close the Arduino IDE if you have it open.
 Unzip the folder and copy the whole folder to your local arduino hardware folder.
 The path for this hardware folder is: C:\Users\YOUR USERNAME\Documents\Arduino\hardware.
-The whole folder should be pasted directly into theh hardware folder creating: C:\Users\YOUR USERNAME\Documents\Arduino\hardware\CANFDuino.
+The whole folder should be pasted directly into the hardware folder creating: C:\Users\YOUR USERNAME\Documents\Arduino\hardware\CANFDuino.

 Step 3. - Open the Arduino IDE, Go to the "Tools->Board->CANFDuino" to select the CANFDuino board as your target board.